aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 Triggers at epoch boundary.
 This function shouldn't abort.

-1. Distribute rewards to stake pools of active and pending inactive validators (requested to leave but not yet removed).
+1. Distribute transaction fees and rewards to stake pools of active and pending inactive validators (requested to leave but not yet removed).
 2. Officially move pending active stake to active and move pending inactive stake to inactive.
 The staking pool's voting power in this new epoch will be updated to the total active stake.
 3. Add pending active validators to the active set if they satisfy requirements so they can vote and remove